-A chicken crossed the road before him.
-Thinking of Sheridanian big birds, Jay bowed his head to it, then realized how ridiculous he looked.
-At least no one had seen him bow except the chicken.
+A chicken crossed the road.
+Thinking of Sheridanian big birds, Jay bowed his head, then realized how ridiculous he looked.
+Thankfully only the chicken had seen him bow.
 At any rate the chicken bobbed its head back, so the respect was mutual.

-When Jay walked in, Dan was showing Bob how to wrap the wings of a cricket for smoking while Bob explained religion and aliens and cargo cults.
+When Jay returned to Bob’s, Dan was demonstrating how to wrap a cricket for smoking while Bob explained cargo cults.
 Jay gave Bob two cheeseburgers with everything, a chili dog topped with fries, a box of chicken nuggets, an apple pie, and a blue-flavored frozen-slush-drink-thingie.
-“Where’d you get the cricket?”
+“Where’d you get the bug-stick?”
 Jay asked Dan.

 “Faith taught me to grow them.”
-Dan braided one wing under the other.
-Jay put a large box of fries on the coffee-table in front of him with a plastic container of ketchup.
+Dan braided the wings.
+Jay put a box of fries and some ketchup packets on the coffee-table before him.
 Dan nodded without looking from the cricket.

 Jay sat left of Bob on the couch.
 “Have you smoked crickets before?”

 “Yeah, when I was younger,” said Bob.
-“A lot of kids smoke in the woods nearby.
+“Sometimes kids smoke in the woods nearby.
 Their bug-sticks don’t look nearly as nice.”

 Jay opened a pack of cheese-puffs from the gas-station.
-“Good thing I bought extra munchies.”
+“Good thing I brought extra munchies.”